-Bell's invention of the telephone helped hearing people talk to each other.
-His teaching helped deaf people talk to each other and to the hearing world.
-His support and instruction helped Keller express herself by writing and even speaking.
-Helen Keller went on to finish college and became a well-known writer.

-When she wrote a book about her life, Helen Keller dedicated it to Alexander Graham Bell.
-This was a symbol of their lasting friendship.
+- 393 Bell's work with deaf people. - Bell's invention of the telephone helped hearing - people talk to each other.
+His teaching helped deaf - people talk to each other and to the hearing world. - His support and instruction helped Keller express - herself by writing and even speaking.
+Helen Keller - went on to finish college and became a well-known - 449 writer. - When she wrote a book about her life, Helen Keller - dedicated it to Alexander Graham Bell.
+This was a - 469 symbol of their lasting friendship. - 474